w3c/wai-about-wai/_about/translating/guides/review-translation.md

 - **helping accurately convey the meaning from the English version** in the translated language.
 Translations must not change or adapt or add to the meaning of the English version in their translation.
 - **using respectful disability terminology** in the target language and region.

 For that, you will need to read the English version and compare it to the translation.
 Often, it is best to have them open in side-by-side windows.
-A preview is included in most Pull Requests to see the rendered page.
+A preview is included in most Pull Requests, to see the rendered page.

 {::nomarkdown}
 {% include box.html type="start" title="Helpful tip" %}